apjanke/octave-chrono/README.md

 ## Documentation

 See the `doc-project/` directory for notes on this project, especially for [Developer Notes](doc-project/Developer-Notes.md).
+Also see [CONTRIBUTING](CONTRIBUTING.md) if you would like to contribute to this project.

-Real documentation is hopefully coming soon.
+Real user documentation is hopefully coming soon.

 ## Author